 To assist the Compensation Committee during its annual review of the competitiveness of compensation levels and the appropriate mix of compensation elements to our executive officers, including our Named Executive Officers, Radford prepares comparative market data on compensation practices and programs as well as guidance on industry best practices, particularly for Silicon Valley technology companies.
 The Compensation Committee, with guidance from Radford and input from senior management, determines the composition of our peer group and reevaluates this group on an annual basis.
 The Compensation Committee determined that our peer group for determining the compensation of our Named Executive Officers in fiscal year 2019 in connection with our annual compensation review would consist of 20 public software companies in the San Francisco Bay Area and other technology hubs with revenue and market capitalization that are of similar ranges and have business characteristics that we believe are comparable to us and who compete with us for executive talent.
-At the time we determined our peer group for fiscal year 2019, our trailing 12-month revenue approximated the 30th percentile of the peer group for fiscal year 2019:
+At the time we determined our peer group for fiscal year 2019, our trailing 12-month revenue approximated the 30th percentile of the peer group and our market capitalization approximated the 62nd percentile of the peer group.
+Below is a list of the companies in our peer group for fiscal year 2019: